Central Zone Interim Meeting

 Travel and local information

-Albuquerque International Sunport (ABQ) is located five miles (15 minutes) from the hotel.
+John Glenn International Airport is located 15 miles (30 minutes) from the hotel.

 If you are funded by NCEES to attend the zone meeting, you must arrange your flight through Travel Inc. Booking instructions are provided in the personal invitations.